samelliott25/orderfi-restaurant-platform/replit.md

   - Updated radial gradients in glass-dashboard to use Kleurvörm purple and blue instead of old orange/aqua
   - All glassmorphism components now properly display Kleurvörm theme without conflicting CSS overrides
   - User feedback: "older styles like the CSS" - resolved by cleaning up old color theme CSS conflicts
 - January 15, 2025.
+UNIFORM HEADING SIZE IMPLEMENTATION COMPLETED: Successfully reduced all headings by 40% and made them uniform across the entire application
+  - Updated OrderFiHeading component to use text-sm for all heading levels (1-4) instead of varying sizes
+  - Applied text-sm to all card titles in OrderFiCard component for consistency
+  - Reduced OrderFiSubtitle from text-sm sm:text-base to text-xs sm:text-sm
+  - Updated metric values in OrderFiMetricCard from text-2xl to text-lg
+  - Fixed global CSS to enforce uniform text-sm sizing for all h1, h2, h3, text-xl, text-2xl, text-3xl, text-4xl classes
+  - Updated Header component venue name from text-xl to text-sm
+  - Updated Sidebar OrderFi brand heading from text-2xl to text-sm
+  - Updated dashboard-phase2.tsx banner heading from text-xl to text-sm
+  - All headings now consistently use text-sm sizing throughout the application
+  - User feedback: "All these headings are too big" - resolved by implementing 40% smaller uniform text-sm sizing
+- January 15, 2025.
 SIDEBAR SCROLL POSITION PRESERVATION FINALLY RESOLVED: Successfully fixed sidebar navigation scroll position jumping issue with localStorage persistence solution
   - Root cause: React component re-rendering during navigation was resetting scroll position to top
   - Solution: Implemented localStorage-based scroll position persistence that survives component re-renders